 Add A Magazine To Your Shotgun

 There are a few different kits.
 I got the Venom-SE 10 Rnd Box Kit Shotgun Magazine Conversion Kit with 10 Rnd.
-Box Mag, Wraptor Forend and EX Performance M4 Style Stock
+Box Mag, Wraptor Forend and EX Performance M4 Style Stock.

 The Wraptor handle does offer more mounting solutions for accessories.
 The top rail does allow you to mount a small red dot.
-However I caution our readers.
+However, I caution our readers.
 It will work but there is a lot of rotational movement in the forend and that means your dot will move left and right so it will throw your zero off.
 The rail sits high enough that you can still aim with the factory bead sight.
-In the photo below you can see the wraptor handle.
+In the photo below you can see the Wraptor handle.
 My Mossberg is a Roadblocker version and that is why it has the gigantic muzzle brake.

 I like the HFG since it is closer to me.
 If you look at the forend in the photo above, you will see a big handstop.
 That is to protect your hand from being pinched by the mag well when the pump grip moves back.

-The magazines come in 5rd and 10rd box mags.
-Or they come in a 10rd rotary drum magazine
+The magazines come in 5rd and 10-rd box mags.
+Or they come in a 10-rd rotary drum magazine.

 The magazines a bit bulky though.
 They are almost twice as wide as a .308 AR magazine.
 So they do not fit in mag pouches unless you made a custom pouch to fit these.
 The other problem is the shell stop.
-These magazine are not your traditional magazine.
+These magazines are not your traditional magazine.
 They do not have feed lips.
 There is a shell stop that keeps the shells inside the magazine from flying out.
 Once you insert the magazine into the Sidewinder mag well, the shell stop is pushed out of the way.
 The shells are then pushed up into the mag tube of the shotgun.
 Then when you pump back, the pump handle pushes a push rod to push the shell back into the shell lifter.
-Due to this system, traditional magazine will not work.
+Due to this system, traditional magazines will not work.
 Also if you have a malfunction and need to remove the magazine, the shell that is in the mag tube will fall out and you lose a round.

-Going back to the stock, It is comfortable even though the grip is very wide and having length of pull adustment is nice for shorter shooters.
-Although there is a crucial issue that causes me to not like M4 style stocks and it is not a fault of Adaptive Tactical’s design.
-It is the use of a pistol grip on a Mossberg 500.
+The stock is comfortable even though the grip is very wide and the length-of-pull adjustment is nice for shorter shooters.
+The crucial issue that causes me to not like M4 style stocks is the use of a pistol grip on a Mossberg 500 — this is not a fault in Adaptive Tactical’s design.
 It is very difficult to almost impossible to activate the pump release button or the safety while keeping your hand on the pistol grip.
-So it is a compromise running this setup.
+So this is a compromise while running this magazine-fed shotgun setup.
 You will have to shift your grip to switch the safety or the pump release button.